GuillaumeDnt2/Trivia99/README.md

 ### Prerequisites

-To try Trivia 99 on your computer, you must have [git](https://github.com/git-guides/install-git) and [npm with Node](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) installed.
+To run Trivia 99 on your computer, you must have [git](https://github.com/git-guides/install-git) and [npm with Node](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) installed.

-### Download code
+### Download source code of the project

-To download the source code, you should clone the repo
+To download the source code, clone the repo by executing the following command in your bash terminal:

 ```bash
 git clone https://github.com/GuillaumeDnt2/Trivia99.git